Kathie and Cousin Mandy III

 Her dad would spend a couple of nights and Kathie looked forward to that.
 Mandy’s mother, Kaitlin, monopolized all conversations when she was there.
 Katie hardly ever got to spend any time with her uncle Bob, who she really was so fond of.
 He was very friendly and just listening to him talk and laugh warmed Kathie’s heart.
 She so looked forward to that.
 She wished her own dad was more like him.
 Her dad was a man of few words, and outward emotions.

 Thanksgiving had been so festive with Mandy there.
 Kathie’s mom had let the two girls take part in the pie baking.
 They cut up small pumpkins to be added to a large pot and cooked.
 The pot was huge and it took many pumpkins to fill it.
-It was slow cooked all day and popped in tiny bubbles.
+It was cooked slowly all day and popped in tiny bubbles.

 She showed them the spices as she measured them and added to the pot and it was so much fun taking part.
 The aroma was so very good.
 It was a real blessing for everyone that Mary saved some of the pumpkin pudding back from the pies to have after supper.
 They loved it so much even without the pie crust.
 The aroma hanging in the air lasted well past everyone falling asleep.

 The next morning early, Mary had to put a large turkey in the oven and there would have been no room for pies.
 Those stood ready and covered from the night before.
-By the time the girls got back inside from gathering eggs, scattering seed, and bringing in an arm load of wood, the turkey was making everyone’s belly growl.
-In no time at all, the table was quite ample with hot biscuits, fried eggs and sausages.
+By the time the girls got back inside from gathering eggs, scattering seed, and bringing in an armload of wood, the turkey was making everyone’s belly growl.
+In no time at all, the table was quite ample with hot biscuits, fried eggs, and sausages.
 Jelly and apple butter on biscuits to top it off let everyone wait the hours it would take to have a juicy, delicious bird.
-The wood needed fed to the stove at timely intervals to keep the oven range just right and it felt so warm no sweaters were needed in the kitchen as they were in the rest of the house.
+The wood needed to be fed to the stove at timely intervals to keep the oven range just right and it felt so warm no sweaters were needed in the kitchen as they were in the rest of the house.

 The weather was really unpredictable as it always was this time of year.
 There could be days almost up to eighty degrees and then spit snow a day or two later.
-There might be a white Christmas, but usually there was not.
+There might be a white Christmas, but usually, there was not.
 Kathie loved just flurries, personally.
 It caused no problems and was simply a beautiful decoration in the sky.

 There was a nip in the air and a cloudy day so the girls gathered by the fireplace to read.
 The brothers played on the closed in back porch so all their noise seemed muffled and did not interfere with lessons.
 Kathie and Mandy made the best grades and enjoyed their days at school but always dawdled coming home through the falling leaves with the cooling breezes.

-Kathie’s mom, Mary, didn’t mind, since there was nothing they could do this early.
+Kathie’s mom, Mary, didn’t mind since there was nothing they could do this early.
 She knew they were safe and counting the days until Mandy would have to go home until another summer.
 She knew the weeks would pass fast but she also remembered being a young girl.
 How the sense of time did change as we grew older.
 The days flew and the children grew and too soon she would be here with no little ones to love and look after and that was not something she wanted to dwell on, being as bad as the girls in dreading time passing too fast!

 Time for a Feast